MoonZoon/MoonZoon/docs/backend.md

 ![Hello](images/hello.png)

-- `cfg` in the example is [actix_web::web::ServiceConfig](https://docs.rs/actix-web/4.0.0-beta.6/actix_web/web/struct.ServiceConfig.html)
+- `cfg` in the example is [actix_web::web::ServiceConfig](https://docs.rs/actix-web/4.0.0-beta.8/actix_web/web/struct.ServiceConfig.html)

 ---

 ## Actors

+_WARNING_: The Actor API will be changed to reduce the number of used macros and to cover more real-world cases.
+However the main goals and principles explained below won't change.

 We'll use the **Time Tracker** example parts to demonstrate how to define an _actor_ and create its instances.